DashanGao/LPSC/README.md

 ## Model Training Details

 The models are optimized by Adam.
-Table 2 shows the mdoel trainng details on four datasets.
+Table 2 shows the model training details on four datasets.
 We use the Adam optimizer.
 The boosting model weight $\alpha$ to 1, the privacy coefficient $\beta$ to 0.05.
 We use 5-fold validation to determine early stopping.
 There are 50% samples aligned across all parties.

 | Dataset   | Optimizer | lr    | Batch Size | Epoch |